threnodygames/nimblesim-docs/home/what-it-solves.md

 ---
-title: why nimblesim?
+title: what it solves
 layout: home
-nav_order: 0
+nav_order: 1
-parent: home
 ---

 ## 🎯 Why NimbleSim?